lanwen/lanwen.github.io/content/posts/2019-04-10_aws-cdk-edge-lambda.md

 tags: ["aws", "aws-cdk", "cloudformation"]
 ---

+Recently got an idea to organize a PR preview in github for my frontend code utilising S3 and CloudFront capabilites.
+I've found a nice [article](https://mk.gg/continuously-deploy-static-site-aws-codebuild-cloudfront-lambda-1/) describing the basics.
+But since we are using configuration as a code approach - that was quite a good task to finally try a new [AWS CDK](https://github.com/awslabs/aws-cdk) tool to work with CloudFormation.

+### Spoiler
+What can I say right now - is that this tool is really promising and I've enjoyed to write a code with it.
+But still this tool lack a lot of UX.
+Documentation and examples are not full and hight level API is not stable yet at all.

+## Process

+First of all I've tried to find a ready-to-use example of Lambda@Edge and found only [issue](https://github.com/awslabs/aws-cdk/issues/1575).
+Explanations didn't help much, so I've moved into discovery on how to achieve my goal.
+With multiple sources I've found that the only working way is to publish somehow a version, then get that and pass into CloudFront.

-So I was able to solve my task with this way.
-My requirements were mainly that I want to have bucket in a different region than `us-east-1`, so I need to pass the lambda version somehow to another region
+The main issue which made my case quite more complex than examples was mainly that I want to have bucket in a different region than `us-east-1`, so I need to pass the lambda version somehow to another region.

-First definitions:
+#### Definitions

+Of all required things:

 ```javascript:title=cdk.js (Definitions)
 const cdk = require('@aws-cdk/cdk');
 const lambda = require('@aws-cdk/aws-lambda');